 Solving the Password Problem

-There’s one more issue that needs to be addressed: the password and credentials conundrum.
+One more issue needs to be addressed: the password and credentials conundrum.

 Most security breaches result from compromised credentials.
 Remember the May 2021 ransomware attack against the Colonial Pipeline, which significantly impacted the flow of refined oil across the country?
 Hackers breached Colonial’s systems using a single compromised password.
 This allowed them to enter the company’s networks through a virtual private network (VPN) account.